groupdocs-viewer-cloud/docs/content/viewer/developer-guide/basic-usage/pdf-viewer/pdf-viewer-optimization-options.md

 # Introduction #

-When rendering documents to PDF format that contains JPG images it may be reasonable to reduce size of the output file by adjusting quality of the JPG images.
-GroupDocs.Viewer Cloud enables you to adjust quality of images in the output PDF document with JpgQuality setting of PdfOptions class.
-The supported values range of JpgQuality is from 1 to 100.
-Default value is 90.
+GroupDocs.Viewer Cloud allows you to optimize the output PDF file for a web browser or to reduce the file size by optimizing resources.
+Optimization for a web allows a browser to display the first pages of a PDF file when you open the  document, instead of waiting for the entire file to download.
+Resource optimization allows you to reduce the size of the output PDF file.
+While optimizing, GroupDocs.Viewer may reduce the image size or quality, remove notes or form fields, remove objects, fonts, or personal information from a document, and so on.
+See [PdfOptimizationOptions]({{< ref "viewer/developer-guide/data-structures/pdfoptimizationoptions.md" >}}) for more information.

-The following code sample shows how to adjust JPG image quality in the output PDF document.
+The following code sample shows how to adjust image quality in the output PDF document.

 ## API Usage ##